lorisleiva/laravel-deployer/README.md

 php artisan deploy
 ```

-Or if you'd rather use a deployment strategy that builds your assets locally (see [doc](docs/how-to-deploy-local.md)), run:
+Or if you'd rather use a deployment strategy that [builds your assets locally](docs/how-to-deploy-local.md), run:

 ```bash
 php artisan deploy:local